mothur/mothur.github.io/_wiki/mothur_v.1.28.0.md

 thing!
 Since the last release we have been busy adding a new command and a number of new parameters that will make our final Illumina pipeline easier to use.
-If you have interest in using mothur to analyze MiSeq sequence data, please let us know, we\'d be happy to have you test our new functions.
+If you have interest in using mothur to analyze MiSeq sequence data, please let us know, we'd be happy to have you test our new functions.
 Briefly, we have a new [sff.multiple](sff.multiple) command that makes life easier for those that get multiple sff files from their sequence provider.
-We\'ve also updated the [schloss sop](Schloss_SOP) to reflect some of the recent changes we\'ve made to mothur over the past several releases.
+We've also updated the [schloss sop](Schloss_SOP) to reflect some of the recent changes we've made to mothur over the past several releases.

-If you haven\'t already, be sure to check out our [latest article](https://www.ncbi.nlm.nih.gov/pubmed/23018771), that rebuts a previous ISMEJ article.
+If you haven't already, be sure to check out our [latest article](https://www.ncbi.nlm.nih.gov/pubmed/23018771), that rebuts a previous ISMEJ article.
 The piece covers the issue of whether sequence alignment as we do it is necessary.
 Initial feedback has been very positive.
 The next several releases promise to be very exciting.
-We\'ll be unveiling a new mothur GUI and pipelines for non-454 sequencing platforms.
+We'll be unveiling a new mothur GUI and pipelines for non-454 sequencing platforms.